 Become an Active Listener

-Your audience should give you a good indication of what kind of tone, and vocabulary to use.
-For instance, If you are talking to a child, your choice of topic and vocabulary will be vastly different then if you were to give an important presentation at work.
+Your audience should give you a good indication of what kind of tone and vocabulary to use.
+For instance, If you are talking to a child, your choice of topic and vocabulary will be vastly different than if you were to give an important presentation at work.
 So consider who the receiver is and adjust your method accordingly.
 Use the language of your audience.

 Know That There Is Absolutely Nothing Wrong With Silence